-UW reports its solvency position as calculated in accordance with the requirements of the European Union's (EU) regulatory regime for insurers, Directive 2009/138/EC (the 'Directive' or 'L1 - Dir'), known as Solvency II, under the reporting options available under the Insurance Business (Solvency) Rules, 2015 as amended and with consent of the GFSC.
-The Board of Directors (the Board) of UW has further determined that the Company should make public disclosure meeting the requirements of both the GFSC's rules and the relevant Delegated Acts (L2 - Reg) under the Solvency II Directive.
-This report is therefore prepared as a Solvency and Financial Condition Report in a manner consistent with those of EU incorporated members of the Utmost Group of Companies.
+UW reports its solvency position as calculated in accordance with the requirements, as adopted by the United Kingdom of Great Britain and Northern Ireland (UK) following its departure from the European Union (EU), of the EU's regulatory regime for insurers, Directive 2009/138/EC (the 'Directive' or 'L1 - Dir'), known as Solvency II, under the reporting options available under the Insurance Business (Solvency) Rules, 2015 as amended and with consent of the GFSC.
+The Board of Directors (the Board) of UW has further determined that the Company should make public disclosure meeting the requirements of both the GFSC's rules and the relevant Delegated Acts (L2 - Reg) under the Solvency II Directive as adopted by the UK.
+This report is therefore prepared as a Solvency and Financial Condition Report in a manner consistent with those of UK incorporated members of the Utmost Group of Companies.